barumau/pandunia/engli/pandunia-engli.md

 Tuvalu - Tuvalu
 tuze - rabbit (hare)
 ####U - U
-va - by (at, in, on)
-va de - there
-va ke - where
-va linye - online
+va - to (toward, till, until, for)
+ve - that
+ve - that
 vade - valley
 vadosusan - lily of the valley
 vaf - dog